 Consulting Team-AMI Consultants

-WMA invites AMI consultants to provide ongoing teacher training and parent education program to ensure the quality and authenticity of Montessori curriculum and Mandarin curriculum.
+WMA invites AMI consultants to provide ongoing teacher training and parent education programs to ensure the quality and authenticity of Montessori and Mandarin curriculum.

-AMI consultants have more than 20-30 years of experience in both 0–3- and 3–6-year-old early childhood education.
-Also, they will evaluate our teaching principles and approach to ensure that WMA follows AMI principles and guidelines thoroughly.
+Our AMI consultants have more than 20-30 years of experience in both 0–3 years and 3–6 years old Early Childhood Education.
+They will evaluate our teaching principles and approach to ensure that WMA follows AMI principles and guidelines thoroughly.
 In addition, WMA works closely with MTCBC (Montessori Training Centre of BC) and AMI Canada to provide continuing education to all teachers and assistants on a regular basis.

 In Wonderworld, every child is loved equally but taught differently based on each of their personalities and paces of growth.

-I graduated from the Montessori training center of B.C. in 1994 with an A.M.I.
-(Association Montessori International) 3-6 Primary Montessori diploma and a diploma in Early Childhood Education.
-I also have an E.C.E.
-Administration diploma, and I am currently enrolled in a BC Provincial Instructors Program.
-I have an inherent interest in Education and the development of the young child, and it was this interest that led me to discover the Montessori method of Education.
+Debbie Marette is the Operating Consultant at WMA.
+She graduated from the Montessori Training Centre of BC. in 1994 with an A.M.I.
+(Association Montessori International) 3-6 Primary Montessori Diploma and a Diploma in Early Childhood Education.
+In addition, Debbie has an E.C.E.
+Administration Diploma, and is currently enrolled in a BC Provincial Instructors Program.
+She has an inherent interest in Education and the development of the young child, which has led her to discover the Montessori Method of Education.